When Panic Strikes: How Long Can An Anxiety Attack Last?

 In general, most anxiety attacks last less than 10 minutes.
 The exact duration of most types of anxiety attacks can differ from person to person and attack to attack, but most last between a few minutes and 10 minutes total.
 However, some of the symptoms can persist past that 10-minute time frame.

 Panic attacks can also come in a stream.
 A single attack might last 10 minutes, but another one can follow soon after.
-Attacks can be differentiated based on the height of their symptoms; for instance, a single panic attack might begin with mild feelings of unease, reaching a crescendo at around ten minutes, then fall back down after that point.
+Anxiety and panic attacks can be differentiated based on the height of their symptoms; for instance, a single panic attack might begin with mild feelings of unease, reaching a crescendo at around ten minutes, then fall back down after that point.
 Another attack, however, can begin immediately after, peak, and fall again.
 This cycle can go on and on, creating the appearance of a single, long panic attack that seems to keep going on and on.

 Is there a difference between panic and anxiety attacks?